Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Method

-where both $\mathcal{L}_\text{reg}^U$ and $\mathcal{L}_\text{reg}^V$ are formulated with MSE loss, while $\mathcal{L}_\text{reg}^S$ uses cross entropy loss.
 To reduce flying pixels and condense the learned neural volume in line with the human shape, we utilize a mask loss to constrain geometry reconstruction with $\mathcal{L}_\text{mask}$, similar to \cite{yang2021objectnerf}.
 Finally, we obtain the overall training objective in Eq.~\ref{eq:total_loss} by weighting all the aforementioned losses to generate the neural human avatar: